 Music plays a very important part in the life of the school.
 Many children in Key Stage 2 learn to play the recorder and pupils may choose to learn a woodwind or brass instrument with the Music for Schools Foundation.
-There is a school choir and the whole school regularly take part in festivals and productions, such as the Chipping Norton Music Festival schools workshop and concert, which is held annually in March.
+There is a school choir and the whole school regularly take part in festivals, concerts and productions.

-In 2011, 15 children in years 5 and 6 went to the Royal Albert Hall as part of the ‘Oxfordshire Massed Choir’.
-Accompanied by the Oxfordshire Youth Orchestra plus a chamber choir and on stage in the Royal Albert Hall this was an experience ‘second-to-none’.
-The specially commissioned choral / orchestral work ‘Oxonia’ was conducted by the composer John Traill.
-It was a real ‘WOW’ moment.
+In previous years children in years 5 and 6 have been to the Royal Albert Hall as part of the ‘Oxfordshire Massed Choir’.
+Accompanied by the Oxfordshire Youth Orchestra plus a chamber choir and singing on stage in the Royal Albert Hall this really is a musical experience ‘second-to-none’.

 Every year the school holds a "Musical Extravaganza" where any children who learn musical instruments or have professional vocal coaching are invited to perform to an audience of friends and parents.
 This year we enjoyed performances from the school choir, recorder groups and many individual performers aged from 5 to 11 years.